stormalf/porth/README.md

 1.0.15 Adding >=, <=, !=, MOD, MUL and DIV operators

 1.0.16 Refactoring code, using dictionary and creating a global file porth_globals.py to store global variables and functions

+1.0.17 Adding strings for now only " are allowed and recognized as strings.
+Removing ";" as comment I didn't use it really.
+Adding also global runtime counter error.
+Adding test.py file to test the language.
+Still one issue with -l the exe generated with libc has strange behaviour it seems to work but no stdout or stderr!!!!
+To solve later if I found why ?

 ## TODO